lanl/ExactPack/doc/source/references.rst

    L.I.
 Sedov,
    *Similarity and Dimensional Methods in Mechanics*, Academic Press, New York, NY, p.
 147 ff.
 (1959).

 ..
+[Shyue2001]
+   K. Shyue,
+   *A Fluid-Mixture Type Algorithm for Compressible Multicomponent Flow with Mie-Gruneisen Equation of State*, Journal of Computational Physics **171** (2001) 678.

+..
 [Su1996]
    Bingjing Su and Gordon L. Olson,
    Benchmark Results for the Non-equilibrium Marshak Diffusion Problem,